 Healthcare

-Nearby, Dart has submitted plans to establish a new centre of health and wellness near the Health City Cayman Islands medical campus.
+Nearby, Dart has also submitted plans to establish a new centre of health and wellness near the Health City Cayman Islands medical campus.
 The purpose-built three-story structure, scheduled to open in 2026, aims to create a convenient environment for health and wellness services by bringing various experts under one roof.
 The goal is to meet local healthcare needs, aiming to enhance accessibility for residents and tourists.
 The Centre, positioned near George Town and Seven Mile Beach, will include amenities like a cafe and wellness offerings, forming a healthcare hub alongside the new Health City facility.

 Click here for information, news and listings from the Healthcare industry in Cayman